eugene-manuilov/redux-wordpress/README.md

 ## Contribute

 What to help or have a suggestion?
 Open a [new ticket](https://github.com/eugene-manuilov/redux-wordpress/issues/new) and we can discuss it or submit pull request.
-Please, make sure you run `npm run test` before submitting a pull request.
+Please, make sure you run `npm test` before submitting a pull request.

 ## LICENSE